-Reviewed -sometimes changed circumstances mean a modification in the goal is necessary
+Reviewed -sometimes changed circumstances mean a modification in the goal is necessary.
+Explain changes and justify.
+By doing so you are showing problem solving.

 Researching

 Scan reading:

 - First flick through a textbook/article scanning - Look at the index - Look at the headlines - Look at the pictures - Look at any summaries at the beginning or end of chapters - Stop and glance at anything that interests you